Jujie-YANG/knowledge_tracing/RA_meetings.md

 # Logs of meetings with Zhaoxing
 ## 11.2
+- Things to do in the lab:
+    - AIED theme: "AI in Education for Sustainable Society", feature selection may close to accessibility of disabled people
+    - password: yyy (yeah yeah yeah)
+    - Build virtual env

 - Give up [bert_like_model](https://www.kaggle.com/code/luffy521/bert-like-model), because it is not reproducible
 - Try to run - the Kaggle notebook: [Riiid!
 SAKT Model - Training - Public](https://www.kaggle.com/code/manikanthr5/riiid-sakt-model-training-public), and replaced the model with pretrained BERT model